-- After this terrible and unfortunate start of their short lives, they were all killed.
+- After this terrible and unfortunate start to their short lives, they were all killed.

-To obtain the brain cells that were implanted into the ears of kittens, newborn piglets (7-10 days old), both male and female were anaesthetized and euthanized by having their blood drained (exsanguination).
+To obtain the brain cells that were implanted into the ears of kittens and newborn piglets (7-10 days old), both males and females were anaesthetized and euthanized by having their blood drained (exsanguination).
 Specific brain cells were then removed and encapsulated so that they weren't rejected by the immune system of the kittens when they were implanted.